-In Figure 12 and Table 6, we repeat our blockchain-level analysis for the March 2023 run, when investors left US stablecoins for offshore ones.
-Panel (a) of Figure 12 shows that, during March 9-12, 2023, days of higher outflows from US stablecoins are also days of higher inflows into offshore stablecoins within large blockchains.
-Panel (b) shows that, in contrast, higher outflows from US stablecoins are associated with higher outflows from US stablecoins in small blockchains, although the effect is less pronounced than during the 2022 run.
-Table 6 tests both of these observations formally.
-Within large blockchains, a one-dollar outflow from US stablecoins (stressed ones) corresponds to a 22-cent inflow in offshore stablecoins during the 2023 run.
+In Figure 12 and Table 5, we repeat our blockchain-level analysis for the March 2023 run, when investors left US stablecoins for offshore ones.
+Panel (a) of Figure 12 shows that, during March 9 through 12, 2023, days of higher outflows from US stablecoins are also days of higher inflows into offshore stablecoins within each of the large blockchains.
+Panel (b) shows that, by contrast, higher outflows from US stablecoins are associated with higher outflows from US stablecoins on small blockchains, although the effect is less pronounced than during the 2022 run.
+Table 5 tests both of these observations formally.
+Within large blockchains, a \$1 outflow from stressed US stablecoins corresponds to a \$0.22 inflow in offshore stablecoins during the 2023 run.
 Within small blockchains, instead, the effect is negative and insignificant.

-27In proof-of-stake blockchains, a user is selected as a transaction validator with a probability proportional to the total share of the native token held by that user.
-Other things equal, smaller proof-of-stake chains are less secure because it would be easier for an adversary to gain control of a large amount of stake and manipulate transactions in their favor via double spending attacks.
+&lt;sup>28In proof-of-stake blockchains, a user is selected as a transaction validator with a probability proportional to the share of the native token held by that user.
+All else being equal, smaller proof-of-stake chains are less secure because it would be easier for an adversary to gain control of a large amount of stake and manipulate transactions in their favor via double spending attacks.

-28As discussed in Section 3, this analysis is limited to the seven blockchains for which DefiLlama has data throughout the run period.
+&lt;sup>29 As discussed in Section 3, this analysis is limited to the seven blockchains for which DefiLlama has data throughout the run period.